-Rogers Loop Road-an old loop of the Sterling Highway located near the top of Baycrest Hill provides platted access to the DCRA.
-Access off Rogers Loop Road is via a platted but unimproved road about 540 ft long called Quirtland Street and then via a section line between a borough-owned parcel in Section 15 (salmon-colored in the map below) and Section 14 (the HDF, shown in light purple below; blue indicates privately owned land, and green indicates city-owned land).
+Located near the top of Baycrest Hill, Rogers Loop Road-an old loop of the Sterling Highway-is a road from which the DCRA is frequently accessed.
+Access off Rogers Loop Road is via a platted but unimproved road about 540 ft long called Quirtland Street and then via a section line between a boroughowned parcel in Section 15 (salmon-colored in the map below) and Section 14 (the HDF, shown in light purple-color below; blue indicates privately owned land, and green indicates city-owned land).